Alignment Allowed: No Structured (neutral and chaotic alignments only)

 Identify and Treat Disease (initially 5%) works in a similar manner as Identify and Treat poison.
 Two successful rolls are required to effect treatment -- one for identification of the disease, one for its treatment.
 Successfully treated diseases drop one level of severity and last only half normal duration.
 In addition, chronic diseases can be sent into remission with proper treatment.
 This ability has no effect on supernaturally caused diseases.
 A fumbled roll (96 - 00) indicates that the Ranger effecting treatment has caught the disease he had hoped to cure.

 A Ranger gains animal henchmen.
-At the 5th and 10th levels of experience, a Ranger gains the services of 1d4 + 1 animal henchmen.
-He is linked empathically to these animals at all times, as long as they remain within a mile per level of the Ranger.
+An animal henchman is a loyal companion that follows, serves, and protects the Ranger.
+He/she is linked empathically to these animals at all times.
+The empathic range starts at 6// at first level but the animal can be recalled from up to one mile away per level of the Ranger.
 These animals can be of any type -- bear, owl, mouse, fox, etc. They will obey the Ranger's mental commands so long as their lives are not unreasonably threatened by the Ranger's requests.
 For example, a wolf that is linked to the Ranger can be asked to attack a crazed black bear while a field mouse linked to the Ranger cannot.

-If an animal companion dies or is otherwise unable to continue to perform its duty, the Ranger may gain a new replacement animal companion 1 month after releasing the previous animal companion from its services.
+If an animal companion dies or is otherwise unable to continue to perform its duty, the Ranger may gain a new replacement animal companion (either a few days later or up to a year later, depending on how well the deceased animal had been cared for).
 Note that most Rangers hold a deep love of their animal companions and will not risk their lives needlessly.
 For that reason, most high-level Rangers will gain a variety of companions that can serve as scouts or warriors if the need arises, but they do not use their companions as cannon-fonder.

 Activation and Use of Spiritual Powers: Rangers have three tiers of Spiritual Powers as detailed in the Book of Spiritual Powers.
 Rangers’ powers are fueled by Spiritual Points and require a successful Faith Check to invoke.